michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 ...
 ~~~

 The second change enhances the plugin interface.
-See the new code in the 'plugin' function.
+See the new code in the 'plugin' function:
 ~~~{.cmd}
 ...
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::